Foreign Domicile: Tax Policy and Reforms

 - Frequent changes in legislation, particularly where there has been an absence of consultation, can have an adverse impact on the taxpayers and their advisers trust in the tax system.

-But there are others: can a tax authority subject an individual to an expensive and intrusive tax investigation without any evidence to justify doing so?
+But there are others: can a tax authority subject an individual to an expensive and intrusive tax investigation without evidence to justify doing so?
 Certainty is very important.
 Perception matters as much as reality.
-Rates of tax on UK earned income may matter more than the rules for foreign domiciliaries.
-By many of these measures, the UK scores poorly.
+Rates of tax on UK source income may matter more than the rules for foreign domiciliaries.
+By many of these measures, the UK competes poorly.

 The debate about international tax competition is long standing.
 Tax competition arises in many areas of taxation, and affects different types of income in different ways.